basilesanast1/pico-badusb/README.md

 Installing this engine on your Raspberry Pi Pico is very easy.
 All the files needed are in this repository.
 You will need:

-1. CircuitPython 10.2.1 (.uf2 file is on the repository)
+1. CircuitPython 10.2.1 (.uf2 file is in the repository)
 2. Raspberry Pi Pico board (any official or knockoff board will do)
 3. USB data cable (Micro-USB or Type-C, depends on your board)
 4. [Thonny](https://thonny.org/)